COMBINE-lab/alevin-tutorial/docs/_posts/2018-24-05-output-format.markdown

 conda install -c bioconda vpolo
 ```

-If you wan't the python code to understand the schema of the binary output, it can be found [here](https://github.com/k3yavi/vpolo/blob/master/vpolo/alevin/parser.py)
+If you want the python code to understand the schema of the binary output, it can be found [here](https://github.com/k3yavi/vpolo/blob/master/vpolo/alevin/parser.py)

 ### Reading Binary format
 Alevin's `quants_mat.gz` file can be easily imported to generate Cell v Gene dataframe using the following piece of python3 code: